dortania/OpenCore-Multiboot/Intro/Booting-part.md

 # UEFI Systems

 Ever since UEFI, the disk default partition map format is GPT (GUID Partition Table), which added support for more than 2TB of disk size and more than 4 partitions that was the limit of MBR while still keeping a backward compatibility with MBR for legacy systems.
-If your computer (prebuilt) came with Windows 8 (2012 and later), then your disk is probably partitionned as GPT.
+If your computer (prebuilt) came with Windows 8 (2012 and later), then your disk is probably partitioned as GPT.

-Usually 2012+ computers that came with Windows 8 would have a UEFI firmware (some OEMs released Windows 7 releases alongside those, so make sure yours has UEFI), and this is a newly spread firmware type (that was in developement since the 2000s) and was already deployed on Apple computers ever since the intel switch (but their own heavily modified firmware, it's called EFI and not UEFI for the lack of Universiality).
-This new firmware has some new features like SecureBoot, help with faster booting, hardware passthrough, graphical interface with mouse support (and more).
-To know more about UEFI and SecureBoot check this writeup by Osy86 [here](https://osy.gitbook.io/hac-mini-guide/details/secure-boot).
-Basically a UEFI boot goes something like this:
+Usually, 2012+ computers that came with Windows 8 would have a UEFI firmware (some OEMs released Windows 7 releases alongside those, so make sure yours has UEFI), and this is a newly spread firmware type (that was in development since the 2000s) and was already deployed on Apple computers ever since the intel switch (but their own heavily modified firmware, it's called EFI and not UEFI for the lack of universality).
+This new firmware has some new features like Secure Boot, help with faster booting, hardware passthrough, graphical interface with mouse support (and more).
+To know more about UEFI and Secure Boot check this writeup by Osy86 [here](https://osy.gitbook.io/hac-mini-guide/details/secure-boot).
+Basically, a UEFI boot goes something like this:

 - UEFI Firmware loads up
 - Loads its integrated drivers and services